ingo/ingo.github.io/_recipes/chicken_parmesan.md

 title: Chicken Parmesan
 ---

-Baked until brown-edged and bubbling, it’s classic comfort food — hearty, gooey and satisfying.
 This chicken Parmesan is a classic Italian-American comfort food dish.
 Chicken cutlets are breaded and fried until crispy, then baked with tomato sauce and mozzarella cheese.
-The dish emerges from the oven bubbling and browned with the cheese melted over the chicken cutlets.
-With its crispy chicken, savory tomato sauce and gooey cheese, chicken parm is the ultimate hearty and satisfying meal.
-Chicken Parmesan is a classic Italian-American dish that is all about balance.
-You need a bracing a tomato sauce to cut out the fried richness, while a milky, mild mozzarella rounds out the Parmesan’s tang.
 Although chicken or veal cutlets are the standard, boneless, skinless chicken thighs make a more flavorful alternative.
 Pork or turkey cutlets work nicely here, too.

 ### Ingredients